 Containers are a way to package applications and their dependencies in such a way that makes them portable and easy to run in different operating environments.
 A container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
 Containers share the host machine’s operating system kernel and therefore do not require an operating system per application.
 This means your do not need to first install an OS like Linux to run your application on Uffizzi.

-When your app is hosted on Uffizzi, it runs in the context of a container to ensure your app executes the same in the cloud as it does on your local workstation.
+When your application is hosted on Uffizzi, it runs in the context of a container to ensure your application executes the same in the cloud as it does on your local workstation.
 There are two ways to supply Uffizzi with your container image:

 - Directly via Docker Hub or

 - Indirectly via Uffizzi's automated build process